isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 1. Select a data source to view the content snippet generators and the topic generators available for the selected data source.

     ![](images/data-sources.png){width="300" align="left"}
+    *Add a topic generator for a connected data source.*

 1. Select **Add** ![](images/Add_icon.svg) and select **Topic generator** from the dropdown to add a new topic generator.
 The **Add topic generator** panel opens.